-Game of Thrones is probably the most talked about TV show in the last 10 years.
+Game of Thrones is one of the most talked-about TV shows of the last 10 years.
 If you’ve never heard of it, you’ve probably been living under a rock.
-But I will give you a short introduction, before you have to leave so not to be spoiled.
+But I will give you a short introduction before you have to leave so not to be spoiled.
 The first season premiered in 2011 and since then it has broken records in Emmy nominations and illegal downloads worldwide.
-It is an adaptation of the yet to be completed ‘A Song of Ice and Fire’ book series by the American fantasy author George R.R.
+It is an adaptation of the yet to be completed A Song of Ice and Fire book series by the American fantasy author George R.R.
 Martin.
-However, the last season has outpaced the currently five published novels.
+However, the latest season has outpaced the currently five published novels.

 After Robert’s Rebellion, the only two surviving Targaryens moved to Essos, remaining there in exile.
 One of the main strands of the story focuses on the siblings Daenerys and Viserys Targaryen, whose aim is to return home and take back their father’s throne.
 Meanwhile in Westeros, the great Houses are playing dangerous power games that leave various traces of turmoil.
 Throughout the first season and book, we become acquainted with Houses Stark, Baratheon, Lannister and Greyjoy.
-But the number of Houses and characters keep on growing as the story progresses.
+But the number of Houses and characters keeps growing as the story progresses.

 Another strand of the plot focuses on the Wall.
 This is an imposing structure made of ice which separates the seven kingdoms of Westeros from the lands where the wildlings or Free Folk live.
-The Wall is guarded by the Sworn Brotherhood of the Night’s Watch which Jon Snow joins early on.
+The Wall is guarded by the Sworn Brotherhood of the Night’s Watch, which Jon Snow joins early on.
 It is from beyond the Wall that lurks the most dangerous enemy: the Others, known as the White Walkers in the TV series.

 Some of the best television moments

-One of the things I appreciate more about Game of Thrones as an adaptation is how it has translated to the screen some of the most iconic moments of the book series.
+One of the things that I appreciate the most about Game of Thrones as an adaptation is how it has translated to screen some of the most iconic moments of the book series.
 After seeing the Red Wedding on TV and the Starks being brutally and dishonourably murdered, I don’t think I’ll ever be at ease during a wedding again.
-I really needed time to mourn those characters.
+I really needed time to mourn for those characters.
 Not all deaths during weddings were that sad, though.
 I loudly cheered while Joffrey choked during his wedding feast.
 It really felt good!
 Does that make me a bad person?
 It is also impossible to forget the moment when Oberyn Martell dies at the hands of the Mountain.
-Lesson: never wait to really kill your opponent because you want a confession.
+Lesson: never wait to kill your opponent because you want a confession!
 And obviously there is also Ned Stark’s death, who was supposed to be the main character but didn’t survive the first season.

-I saw all of these moments first on TV and only afterwards experienced them on page.
+I watched all of these moments on TV first and only experienced them on page afterwards.
 Before watching the TV show, I had never heard of the books.
-It was just after binge watching the first two seasons, during less than two weeks, and watching the third season, as it was being broadcasted, that I started considering reading the books, because spoilers were almost everywhere.
-I started reading them at the beginning of 2014 and managed to read the first two (‘A Game of Thrones’ and ‘A Clash of Kings’) before the start of season four.
+It was just after binge-watching the first two seasons, during less than two weeks, and watching the third season as it was being broadcast, that I started considering reading the books, because spoilers were almost everywhere.
+I started reading them at the beginning of 2014 and managed to read the first two (A Game of Thrones and A Clash of Kings) before the start of season four.
 After a pause not to get the books and the TV show mixed up, I resumed reading the book series.
-So, it was only during the fifth season that I knew which were the main events about to happen.
+So, it was only during the fifth season that I knew which main events were about to happen.

 The story in the books is told from different points of view in the third person.
-So, in order to fully understand the events taking place, the reader sometimes has to piece together the points of view of the different characters through whom the story is being told.
+So, in order to fully understand the events taking place, the reader sometimes has to piece together the points of view of the different characters through which the story is being told.
 This experience is in a way replicated by the TV series when the viewers are led to believe that certain events happened in a certain way or were the responsibility of someone, but some episodes or seasons after those assumptions are revealed to be wrong.
-This was the case, for example, with the murder of Jon Arryn.
+This is the case, for example, of the murder of Jon Arryn.
 At the beginning, the viewers are led to believe that the Lannisters were responsible for it.
-However, sometime later it was revealed that he was poisoned by his wife Lysa Tully at Littlefinger’s request.
+However, sometime later it is revealed that he was poisoned by his wife Lysa Tully at Littlefinger’s request.

 Some changes are worthwhile

 Other change I enjoyed was the one related to Robb Stark’s wife.
-In the books he marries a character named Jeyne Westerling, who is extremely uninteresting and a pawn at her family’s hands, to protect her honour after sleeping with her.
-On other hand, in the TV show he falls in love with Talisa Maegyr, a noblewoman from Volantis who is working as a healer on the battlefields during the War of the Five Kings.
-She doesn’t hide her opinions and shows some independence, what makes her an attention-grabbing character in comparison.
+In the books he marries a character named Jeyne Westerling, who is extremely uninteresting and a pawn in her family’s hands, to protect her honour after sleeping with her.
+On the other hand, in the TV show he falls in love with Talisa Maegyr, a noblewoman from Volantis who is working as a healer on the battlefields during the War of the Five Kings.
+She doesn’t hide her opinions and shows some independence, which makes her an attention-grabbing character in comparison.

 Not all of the changes worked so well, unfortunately.
 The Dornish part of the plot didn’t even get close to the high standards I have for Game of Thrones.
 The story was too oversimplified and every time the Sand Snakes were involved in a scene the acting was not that good (exception made for the scene with Olenna Tyrell, in season six, due to Diana Rigg being a genius).
 Maybe now that they have joined Daenerys, their importance for the story will be more noticeable.

-The clues left throughout the six seasons of the show regarding Jon Snow’s real parents recreates perfectly what is done in the books.
+The clues left throughout the six seasons of the show regarding Jon Snow’s real parents perfectly recreate what is done in the books.
 Since book one there are hints that lead attentive readers to believe that Jon Snow is not Ned Stark’s bastard, as it is stated, but that he is the son of Lyanna Stark and Rhaegar Targaryen.
-The repetition of “Promise me, Ned”, the Kings Guard presence at the Tower of Joy, Lyanna being given the Queen of Love and Beauty laurel made of blue winter roses, a rose growing from a chink of ice and other instances, all seem to allude to the theory know as R+L=J.
+The repetition of “Promise me, Ned”, the King’s Guard presence at the Tower of Joy, Lyanna being given the Queen of Love and Beauty laurel made of blue winter roses, a rose growing from a chink of ice and other instances, all seem to allude to the theory known as R+L=J.

 During the last episode of season six, the show confirmed the theory true after having also left clues throughout previous episodes.
 There are a number of videos on YouTube which compile the scenes that prepared the audience for the revelation.
-The scene when the face of the baby fades to Jon Snow gives me goosebumps every time I re-watch it.
+The scene when the face of the baby fades to Jon Snow gives me goose bumps every time I re-watch it.
 Although it was uploaded before season six, this is my favourite video focusing on the clues: